sebastianseeds/gmna/README.md

 - tof: This directory contains shell scripts for running simulations to produce root files for further analysis with HCal TOF scripts.
 Instructions for these scripts forthcoming..
 - ana: This directory contains shell scripts for running elastic simulations over various kinematics to evaluate various contributions to backgrounds and for comparisons to experimental results.

-- BB_HCal_Coorelations: Contains scripts which produce elastic correlations between the HCal hadron and BigBite e' elastic correlations.
-Useful with limited statistics and insufficient optics to verify signal in HCal.
-- clusterTiming: Produces plots comparing fADC time between cluster elements for evaluation of HCal DB parameter sbs.hcal.tmax for max timing cut on cluster element inclusion.
-- config: Contains PMT serial numbers and layout in calorimeter.
-- DB_old: Contains old and out-of-use database parameters with timestamps for reference or rollback.
-- detection_efficiency: Produces plots which evaluate the relative detection efficiency between protons and neutrons in the calorimeter.
-- displays: Produces interactive GUIs which allow for viewing of full waveform data from the calorimeter.
-Also contains similar display GUIs for clustering and the dedicated trigger signal fADC.
-- energyCalibration: The central platform containing scripts necessary to produce fADC gain parameters (included in the HCal DB file db_sbs.hcal.dat) from in-beam signal.
-With these parameters can also produce target HV parameters for reset.
-NOTE: Changing HV should not be done unless absolutely necessary.
-Consult SME before making any changes to HV.
-- GUI: Repo of all necessary GUI to control HCal functions for recording purposes.
-NOTE: These copies are not meant to be active for use.
-- HV: Contains HV GUI configuration files for record.
-- oldCode (Under Maintenance): Contains many out-of-use scripts used to produce simple comparisons and plots.
-Also contains alpha extraction, PMT quantum efficiency analysis, and cosmic fADC gain calibration scripts.
-These last three are under maintenance and will be moved up to hcal when complete.
-- outFiles: Contains larger .root output analysis files which are kept for comparisons.
-- parseElastics: Script to process several data files into a single large root file with tuned elastic cuts to reduce the file size and centralize elastic cut parameters.
-- protonDisplay: Contains a script to make simple elastic cuts available without tracking information on LH2 data over sparse statistics for use during commissioning to find signal and evaluate functionality of HCal.
-- misc: Has several miscillaneous scripts and files to evaluate parameters and modify the analysis environment.
-These include HCal BBCal trigger time difference evaluation and a gmn tree generator script.
-- setFiles: Contains files which contain current HCal detector configurations and characteristics used for analysis throughout the platform.
-- signal_centering: Simple script used to center fADC time in the ADC window with limited information from BigBite.
-Constructed in response to the sudden-latency-shift issues from GMn running 2021.
-- TDC_alignment: Scripts to evaluate the timing resolution and produced offset parameters to align TDC/fADC time signals corresponding to elastic events.
-- timingCalibration: Scripts to correct timing signals by event via observation of timewalk, TOF, and trigger jitter.
-- TOF (*temporary/under-construction*): Contains standalone script to evaluate the time-of-flight corrections to timing calibrations for HCal.
-Will be added to timingCalibration when complete
-- trigger_analysis: Computes the timing difference between the various triggers including LED/Cosmic-paddles/Overlapping-regions/BBCal/etc triggers.

 This repository is used and maintained by Sebastian Seeds (sseeds@jlab.org).